Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: The Process

 where $\phi^+$ and $\phi^-$ are the azimuthal angles (angle in plane transverse to the beam) of the two daughter leptons.
 It should be noted that $\pi\alpha \simeq P_\perp / W$ in an experimental setup where the sagitta of a particle's trajectory is much larger than the effect of multiple scattering in the detector material and from resolution of the experimental measurement.
 A proper handling of the photon transverse momenta is crucial for accurately describing the lepton pair momentum and $\alpha$ distributions.
 In the next sections we discuss the theoretical challenges and approaches to computing the photon $k_\perp$ distributions and the resulting pair distributions.

 The allowed spin states for quasi-real photons and the predominantly longitudinal alignment of the photon momentum result in a distinctive polar angle distribution ($\theta$), the angle of a daughter lepton with respect to the beam).
-The angular distribution of these lepton pairs, computed via LOQED, is given by~\cite{brodskyTwoPhotonMechanismParticle1971a}
+The polar angle distribution of these lepton pairs in the photon-photon center-of-mass frame, computed via LOQED, is given by~\cite{brodskyTwoPhotonMechanismParticle1971a}

 for pair invariant mass $W$ and lepton mass $m$.
 This $G(\theta; W, m)$ distribution results in a distinctive pair rapidity ($y_{ll}$) distribution which results from the quasi-real photon kinematics.
-Even though most experimental setups are limited to measurement of particles at large angles with respect to the beam, evidence for the distinctive peaking of the pair production at forward/backward angles predicted by the $G(\theta; W, m)$ distribution can still be observed (see Fig.~\ref{fig:starlight_data}b and Ref.~\cite{starcollaborationProbingExtremeElectromagnetic2019b}).
+Even though most experimental setups are limited to measurement of particles at large angles with respect to the beam, evidence for the distinctive peaking of the pair production at forward/backward angles predicted by the $G(\theta; W, m)$ distribution can still be clearly observed (see Fig.~\ref{fig:starlight_data}b and Ref.~\cite{starcollaborationMeasurementMomentumAngular2021}).